The Explore Program (EXP): An Undeclared Advising Program

 There are two online self-assessments you can take, which can help you evaluate major options and direct you to careers compatible with your personality and interests.
-Visit the Office of Career Services to access these assessment tools:
+Visit the Career Development Center to access these assessment tools.

 Take the Strong Interest Inventory